i8Raffles/photolabs/README.md

 cd backend
 npm start
 ```
+## [Browser] Running Application
+Navigate to http://localhost:3000/ on a browser of your choice to view PhotoLabs

 ## Using the Application
 - You can favorite a photo by clicking on the heart icon, which then turns red
 - You are able to click on any photo and a modal opens up showing a larger version of that photo along with related photos underneath